jvalduvieco/openchat/README.md

 ## What should you expect from current code
 A set of tests that run without errors implementing all domain included in API.md and one endpointexposed at HTTP REST API level.
+* Happy paths
-* No error handling
+* Minimum error handling
 * No database
 * Some inconsistencies
+  - Do I want a Query bus?
+  - Should queries have a query DTO?
-* Some code that should not be there
+* Some code that should not be there and some repetition (esp. in tests)
 * Not very ugly things.
 Just WIP.

+Feature complete

 ## Installing
 * Clone the repo